 Tips to manage celiac disease in children during the holidays

-From classroom festivities to the big dinner with your family, there will be a number of opportunities for cookies, popcorn, bread and other holiday goodies to land on your child’s plate.
+With the holidays come opportunities for cookies, popcorn, bread and other holiday goodies to land on your child’s plate.
 This can pose quite a problem if your child is living with celiac disease.

 Celiac disease is an inherited autoimmune disease that affects the digestive process.
-When someone who has celiac disease consumes gluten — a protein found in wheat, rye, and barley — their immune system attacks the small intestines, stopping the absorption of important nutrients into the body.
-Celiac disease causes symptoms of diarrhea, constipation, bloating, gas, and less suspecting symptoms like chronic headaches, anemia and short stature.
+When someone who has celiac disease consumes gluten — a protein found in wheat, rye, and barley — the immune system attacks the small intestines, stopping the absorption of important nutrients into the body.
+Some gluten-intolerance symptoms include diarrhea, constipation, bloating, gas, and less suspect symptoms like chronic headaches, anemia and short stature.

 Currently, the only treatment for celiac disease is to remove wheat, rye and barley and eat a gluten-free diet.
-So if you’re traveling over the river and through the woods to grandmother’s house for the holiday, here are tips from Ritu Verma, MD, medical director of the University of Chicago Celiac Disease Center, to help keep your child who is living with celiac disease healthy and in the holiday spirit.
+As the medical director of the University of Chicago Celiac Disease Center, I often help families implement sustainable dietary changes.
+Here are tips to help keep your child who is living with celiac disease healthy and in the holiday spirit.

-Avoid items that are typically found in holiday meals unless they’re labeled as gluten-free or made with corn, rice, soy or other gluten-free grains:
+Avoid the following items that are typically found in holiday meals unless they’re labeled as gluten-free or made with corn, rice, soy or other gluten-free grains:

 - Salad dressing